Kanshiroron/docker-dev/README.md

 [Website](https://www.postgresql.org/) - [Base image](https://hub.docker.com/_/postgres/)

-Works basically the same as the `PostgreSQL single` multiple image, but designed for micro-services as it watches for multiple folders.
+Works basically the same as the `PostgreSQL single` image, but designed for micro-services as it watches for multiple folders.
 Each folder being tied to a database.
 You also need an order file in each folder (see `PostgreSQL single`). **Your folders can't have any space or special characters in their name.**

 To run this image: